decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

       - Digest Algorithm: SHA256
       - Issuer: Self-Signed
       - Lifetime: 3650 (10 yrs.)
-      - County Code: YOUR COUNTRY
+      - Country Code: YOUR COUNTRY
       - State or Province: Your state or Province
       - City: Your city
       - Organization: Your company name